bassmanitram/actions-for-nautilus/README.md

 ## Saving your changes
 In order to save configuration changes, click on the **Save Config** button.
-Your changes should be visible in Nautilus after about 30 seconds (the timeout for the config file change watcher code).
+Your changes should be visible in Nautilus after about 30 seconds (the timeout for the internal config file change watcher).

 The existing configuration file is backed up before being overridden by a saved configuration.
 You can reinstate an older configuration by opening Nautilus/Files,